agorago/wego/log/README.md

 The following fields are also enabled or disabled as per configuration:
 * caller - this gives additional information about the caller of the log. (goland code source, line # etc.).
-This is optional and can be configured using the configuration value "bplus.disable_caller".
+This is optional and can be configured using the configuration value "wego.disable_caller".
 * stacktrace - this gives additional information about the entire call stack trace to the logger.
-This is configured using the configuration value "bplus.disable_stacktrace'
+This is configured using the configuration value "wego.disable_stacktrace'

 # Signatures